You are hereHome ›

 Participants in our Wetlands Programming learn about the following:

 - Protection & Engagement of Marginalized Communities

 - Sound Building Practices for Home Construction and On-site Stormwater Management

 - Re-settlement Issues Due to Tribal Land Loss

 - Habitat Restoration for Migrating Birds

 Save The Wetlands

-Common Ground Relief Wetlands has operated a tree farm and nursery since March 2009.
-In January 2013 we acquired property in the Lower Ninth Ward to create a new bottomland tree farm and marsh grass collection.
-Thousands of trees are currently being grown for our planting projects for various federal and state agencies.
-The site contains our barn and Cabane Coypu, our interpretive center for area residents, as well as, citrus trees and a variety of climbing roses for residents to cut and enjoy.
-As part of this effort we are expanding our propagation of marsh grasses in addition to the bottomland hardwood trees we currently grow.
+Common Ground Relief Wetlands LLC has operated a tree farm and plant nursery since March 2009.
+Our new state licensed nursery facility is located in the Lower Ninth Ward, several blocks from our offices and short term volunteer housing facility.
+We grow thousands of bottomland hardwood trees for our planting projects for various parish, state and federal agencies.
+The site contains our barn and Cabane Coypu, our wetlands interpretive center for area residents, as well as, citrus trees and a variety of drought resistant climbing roses for residents to cut and enjoy.
 Common Ground Relief also operates a marsh grass farm at Angola Penitentiary.
-This farm is part of a larger horticulture licensing course being offered to inmates through a program offered by Baton Rouge Community College.
+This farm is part of a larger horticulture licensing course being offered to inmates through a program being taught by Baton Rouge Community College.

 We encourage college students and others from around the country who have an interest in coastal restoration, coastal engineering, urban reforestation, water shed creation, storm water management, cultural anthropology or those who just want to get out on the water in canoes and airboats to join us.